BEAM 6 will take place in 2018 in two cities, New York and Los Angeles. Staff bios for 2018 are coming soon! Here are the staff from last summer.

 Malcolm Eckel teaches mathematics and computer science at Thomas Jefferson High School in Fairfax, VA, one of the best schools for science and technology in the country.
 He has written district-wide curriculum for Washington DC public schools, created a middle school math extension program to stretch advanced learners, and taught other teachers techniques for emphasizing problem solving in their classrooms.
 At TJ, he also works with LIFT, a program designed to increase the number of students from low-performing middle schools that have a chance to get into TJ and excel.
 In his spare time, he reads voraciously and plays several instruments.
 This is his fourth summer working with BEAM, and his second summer co-directing the Bard site.

-Director of Residential Life: Amanda Cooper
+Director of Student Life: Amanda Cooper

 Amanda Cooper has a Bachelor's degree in Mathematics from the University of Illinois, and a Master's in Education from the University of California, Santa Barbara.
 She currently lives in Jersey City, just across the Hudson from Manhattan.
 Before realizing her passion for eduction, she spent five years working for a bank and then an actuarial consulting firm.
 Since receiving her master's degree, she has worked as an educator in a public school, a museum, and private homes.
 In her spare time, she loves watching movies, going for long walks, and playing all kinds of games and puzzles.